lawrennd/old_talks/_mlphysical/simulation.md

 \include{_gp/includes/planck-cmp-master-gp.md}

-\notes{Those Cosmological simulations are based on a relatively simple set of 'rules' that stem from our understanding of natural laws.
+\notes{Those cosmological simulations are based on a relatively simple set of 'rules' that stem from our understanding of natural laws.
 These 'rules' are mathematical abstractions of the physical world.
-Representations of behaviour in mathematical form that capture the interaction forces between particles.
+Representations of behavior in mathematical form that capture the interaction forces between particles.
 The grand aim of physics has been to unify these rules into a single unifying theory.
-Popular understanding of this quest developed as a result of Stephen Hawking's book, "[A Brief History of Time](https://en.wikipedia.org/wiki/A_Brief_History_of_Time)".
+Popular understanding of this quest developed because of Stephen Hawking's book, "[A Brief History of Time](https://en.wikipedia.org/wiki/A_Brief_History_of_Time)".
 The idea of these laws as 'ultimate causes' has given them a pseudo religious feel, see for example Paul Davies's book "[The Mind of God](https://en.wikipedia.org/wiki/The_Mind_of_God)" which comes from a quotation form Stephen Hawking. }

 \newslide{}